tryone144/dotfiles/README.md

 Some scripts may require additional software to be installed on your system.
 If so, I tried to mention them at the top of the file.

+If you just link the folders marked with [etc], you may get problems with file permissions in different cases.

 There is a "bug" (seems to be an inteded feature) in systemd, that prevents systemctl from enabling symlinked .service files.